xumarcus/orbital22-wemeet/README.md

 - No idea what magic `src/main/resources/liquibase.properties` is doing, but doing without somehow breaks deployment.
 - No idea why validation fails to autoconfigure in Spring Boot `2.6.7` but works in `2.6.3`.
 - Whenever possible, use `Set` in models to avoid `MultipleBagFetchException`
+- `user` is a keyword in Postgres.
+Breaking change in migration changelog is needed to rectify.